shahern004/CRUSTy-Core/Documentation/Coding Guidelines/coding-preferences.md

     !You never overwrite .env without my explicit confirmation.

 Quality and Documentation

-    After each major feature, generate a brief markdown doc in /documentation/<feature>_feature.md and add a brief summary bullet of the change/action in /Documentation/changelog.md.
-Also add a bullet of test results at the end of each task.
+Ask me before adding new documentation/readme files to the project

-Optimize your outputs to minimize token usage while retaining clarity.
+    After each major feature, add a brief summary bullet of the change/action and test results of that addition in /Documentation/changelog.md.